ASIMO: Development

-Honda began developing humanoid robots in the 1980s with the goal of making a walking robot, including several prototypes that preceded ASIMO.

 E0 was the first bipedal model produced as part of the Honda E series, which was an early experimental line of self-regulating walking robots with wireless movements created between 1986 and 1993.
 This was followed by the Honda P series of robots produced from 1993 through 1997.
 The research made on the E- and P-series led to the creation of ASIMO.
 Development began at Honda's Wako Fundamental Technical Research Center in Japan in 1999, and ASIMO was unveiled in October 2000.
+In 2002, 20 units of the first model were produced.